 Step 2: Nurture Your Inner Conversation

 Internal conversation enables us to communicate in the inner world.
 It is the self-talk within us.
-Nurture your inner talk to see good for every conversation.
+Nurture your inner talk to see good in every conversation.
 Talk to your inner man to be receptive to new ideas.
-I always tell my inner man to see good for everything in life.
+I always tell my inner man to see the good in everything in life.
 Inspire it to learn more rather than being a critic when you talk or listen to others.
-Positive talk with your inner man is the best approach to inspire a radical mindset.
+Positive talk with your inner man is the best approach to inspiring a radical mindset.